axioned/axioned-wordpress-starter/README.md

     - `title` add project name as site title
     - `admin_email` add your axioned email id here
     - `pluginListInstall` here add and remove plugin as per project requirement
 10. `wp --require=setup.php setup` - Run WP-CLI command to begin with WordPress setup and installing dependencies.
+In-case WP CLI is not installed, follow this [link](https://make.wordpress.org/cli/handbook/guides/installing/#installing-via-composer) steps for installation.
 11. Once setup is done add `screenshot` image in your theme folder and change `proxy` path in `gulp.js` file and do necessary changes on `package.json` and `.gitignore` file